Roles, jobs, and disciplines – What can you study or excel in to become a game developer?

 Like the other professions in this list, marketing experts can come from non-games backgrounds as well.

 Game development involves an assortment of professionals from a variety of fields.
 Most modern game projects simply cannot be realized without experts in every one of these fields.
 Success for a developer can come from expertise in any of these fields.
 It doesn’t end here either.
 Legal, HR, management, community management, PR, IT, playtesters and more – all these specialists can find a place at big game companies.
+To become a part of this world and to excel in any of the given fields, students now have the opportunity of going to Game Design School to learn new things and polish their existing skills.

 If you’d like to learn more, check out this breakdown of game studio structure.